ratemarkt/ratemarkt-docs/docs/api_docs/check_hotel.md

 ## Result Object

 !!!tip "Result Object Hint"
-    While [Check Hotels][1] resource returns a list of <code>Hotel</code> objects, this resource returns a single hotel object using exactly the same attributes.
+    While [Check Hotels][1] resource returns a list of `Hotel` objects, this resource also returns exactly the same `Hotel` object as a single item.

     So you may want to reuse the same json parser logic in your client application.

 [1]: /api_docs/check_hotels.md